aptoptout/Laws-of-Future-Landscapes/README.md

 ### Concept 03
 Presenting a set of small scenarios or problems to the visitor which has the option to solve it by means of A.I. or without those technologies.

+### Concept 04
+Ask where people position themselves in relation to A.I., do they expect more responsibility from A.I.?
+Do people feel stronger than an A.I.?
+Should an A.I. have more or less privilige than a person?